sharekey/meteor-vite/.changeset/pink-baboons-serve.md

 ---

 Refactor IPC between Meteor and the Vite Dev Server to use DDP whenever possible.
 - Updated peer dependency for Vite to allow Vite v5.
-Meteor v2 users still need to use Vite v4 as v5 dropped support for Node v14 - the Node.js version used by Meteor.
+Meteor v2 users still need to use Vite v4 as v5 dropped support for Node v14 - the Node.js version used by Meteor v2.

 ### Build Meteor Server with Vite (experimental)
 Added an option to bundle the Meteor server with Vite.
 Bundles all your server assets into a single module before